Aeshna mutata Blair Nikula

 New York State Distribution

-This species has been recorded from just 15 locations in New York.
-These records come from nine counties in various regions of the state including the southern tier, southern Catskills, southern Hudson Valley, and Long Island.
+This species is extant at 25 locations in New York.
+These records come from 21 counties in various regions of the state including the southern tier, Catskills, Hudson Valley, northwestern Adirondacks, and Long Island.
 The wide distribution of these counties suggests that the species is likely to occur in other counties in these regions of the state.
 However, as in other portions of the species' range, it is expected that this darner will be spotty, or local, in its distribution and a large number of populations will not be found.
+The number of known counties has roughly doubled since 2005 (from seven to 14) in large part due to increased survey effort via the New York Dragonfly and Damselfly Survey (White et al. 2010).

 Global Distribution